STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 ### HAL1-based software

 > [!TIP]
-> Click on any of the icons below to go to the general page detailing the offers for the different STM32 series listed below.
+> Click on any of the **round icons** below to go to the general page detailing the offers for the different STM32 series listed.

 STM32 MCUs          | STM32 series
 --------------------|--------------